-Finding Two - Based on the economic assumptions used in the CARIS study, locational-based marginal prices (LBMP) or spot prices decline as significant amounts of essentially zero production cost generation that participates as price taker is added to the resource mix.
+Finding Two - Based on the economic assumptions used in the CARIS study, locational-based marginal prices (LBMP) or spot Energy prices decline as significant amounts of essentially zero production cost generation that participates in the market by using price taker bids is added to the resource mix.
 For the 2018 simulations, the NYISO system average LBMP prices are 9.1% lower for the 8 GW wind scenario when compared to the base case or 1,275 MW of installed wind.